data-with-shobhit/Airbnb-Insights-Dashboard-Tableau-/README.md

 # Airbnb Insights Data Visualization (Tableau)
 We are analyzing Airbnb dataset of New York City to draw interesting insights and address some questions.

+### Problem Statement:

+Create an interactive Tableau dashboard for Airbnb that visualizes booking trends, pricing patterns, customer behavior, and property performance.
+The goal is to provide actionable insights to optimize business strategies and improve decision-making for Airbnb stakeholders.

 ![Screenshot (14)](https://github.com/user-attachments/assets/aa8f380c-9418-4d6b-b1c1-98d19618ff85)